major/rhel7stig-sphinx/doc/source/medium.rst

 Check for modification of the following files being audited by performing the following commands to check the file system rules in "/etc/audit/audit.rules":

-# grep /etc/sudoers /etc/audit/audit.rules
+# grep -i "/etc/sudoers" /etc/audit/audit.rules

 -w /etc/sudoers -p wa -k privileged-actions

-# grep /etc/sudoers.d /etc/audit/audit.rules
+# grep -i "/etc/sudoers.d/" /etc/audit/audit.rules

--w /etc/sudoers.d -p wa -k privileged-actions
+-w /etc/sudoers.d/ -p wa -k privileged-actions

 If the commands do not return output that does not match the examples, this is a finding.